Exawind/exawind-builder/README.md

 # ExaWind Code Builder

-A collection of bash scripts to build codes used within the ExaWind project on different high-performance computing (HPC) systems.
+ExaWind Builder is a collection of bash scripts to configure and compile the codes used within the [ExaWind](https://github.com/exawind) project on various high-performance computing (HPC) systems.
+The builder provides the following

+- *Platform configuration*: Provides the minimal set of modules that must be loaded when compiling with different compilers and MPI libraries on different HPC systems.

+- *Software configuration*: Provides baseline CMake configuration that can be used to configure the various options when building a *project*, e.g., enable/disable optional modules, automate specification of paths to various libraries, configure release vs. debug builds.

+- *Build script generation*: Generates an executable end-user script for a combination of *system*, *compiler*, and *project*.

+- *Exawind environment generation*: Generates a source-able, platform-specific script that allows the user to recreate the exact environment used to build the codes during runtime.

+The build scripts are intended for developers who might want to compile the codes with different configuration options, build different branches during their development cycle, or link to a different development version of a library that is currently not available in the standard installation on the system.
 Please see the [documentation](https://exawind-builder.readthedocs.io/en/latest/index.html) for details on how to use this to build ExaWind software.

-**Systems**
+**Pre-configured systems**

-|System Name       |  Description
+|System |  Description
 |----------------- |  --------------------------------------------------------------------------------------------|
 |`spack`         |   [Spack](https:://github.com/LLNL/spack) (system agnostic)                                |
 |`peregrine`     |   [NREL Peregrine](https://www.nrel.gov/hpc/peregrine-system.html)                         |